 "Qualified" immigrants - are: (1) lawful permanent residents (LPRs); (2) refugees, asylees, persons granted withholding of deportation/removal, conditional entry (in effect prior to Apr.
-1, 1980), or paroled into the U.S. for at least one year; (3) Cuban/Haitian entrants; (4) battered spouses and children with a pending or approved (a) self-petition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the battery or cruelty.
+1, 1980), or paroled into the U.S. for at least one year; (3) Cuban/Haitian entrants (as defined in 45 C.F.R.
+401.2); (4) battered spouses and children with a pending or approved (a) self-petition for an immigrant visa, or (b) immigrant visa filed for a spouse or child by a U.S. citizen or LPR, or (c) application for cancellation of removal/suspension of deportation, whose need for benefits has a substantial connection to the battery or cruelty.
 Parent/child of such battered child/spouse are also "qualified"; and (5) victims of trafficking and their derivative beneficiaries who have obtained a T visa or whose application for a T visa sets forth a prima facie case.
 (A broader group of trafficking victims who are certified by or receive an eligibility letter from the Office of Refugee Resettlement are eligible for benefits funded or administered by federal agencies, without regard to their immigration status.)

 "PRUCOL" or permanently residing in the U.S. under color of law - is not an immigration status, but a benefit eligibility category.
-The term, which generally means that the Department of Homeland Security is aware of a person's presence, but has no plans to deport/remove him or her, has been interpreted differently depending on the benefit program and jurisdiction.
+The term, which generally means that the Department of Homeland Security is aware of a person's presence, but has no plans to deport/remove the person from the country, has been interpreted differently depending on the benefit program and jurisdiction.